-Eureka College, in consultation with local law enforcement, shall be responsible for the development and promulgation of procedures and protocols for storage and confiscation of weapons.
+Eureka College Police Department shall be responsible for the development and promulgation of procedures and protocols for storage and confiscation of weapons.

-The Dean of Students shall be the designee of the President of Eureka College responsible for reporting to the Department of State Police any student or visitor who is determined to pose a clear and present danger.
+The Campus Threat Assessment Team shall be the designee of the President of Eureka College responsible for reporting to the Department of State Police any student or visitor who is determined to pose a clear and present danger.